 The 8 inch Aura Gravity Ventilator is 8 inches in diameter and has an 8 inch tall collar.
-The model number is AV-8-C8 and has 50 inches of Net Free Area (NFA).
+The model AV-8-C8 has 50 inches of Net Free Area (NFA).
 All 8 inch gravity ventilators come with a standard 13″ x 13″ square flange flashing.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.

 Aura Gravity Ventilators rely on the Venturi Effect which occurs when the wind blows against the outer louvers.
 It creates a spinning upward draft through the vent allowing air to dynamically flow out of the vent.
 Even the smallest breeze can create exhaust ventilation to draw out air from the vent.

 The Aura Gravity Roof Vents are made of durable rust-free aluminum.
 The vent head has a flat one-piece spun lid that prevents rain and snow from entering the vent.
 The round aerodynamic design can withstand harsh weather and wind forces beyond 200 mph.
 Therefore, wind speeds of 11 mph for an 8 inch Gravity Ventilator produces 185 CFM of air exhaust for attic ventilation.